PaulienVa/rugbymatch/exercices/Ex2.md

 Tip: an interface can be implemented like this `class ClassName() : Interface`

-A LineOut is a bit different than a scrum, the throwing in team can choose the number of players participating in the line out.
-The other team has to follow.
-Check the `Team.kt` class, which now has an extra method

-Now implement the function `isValid()` for both classes:
+Now implement the function isValid() for both classes:
-* a scrum is valid if each team has a scrum (use the function in `Team`)
+* a scrum is valid if each team has a scrum (Check the `Team.kt` class, which now has an extra method)
 * a line out is valid if each team has the same amount of players

 Run the tests for SetPieces.
+(Do not forget to remove the `@Disabled` annotation.

 ### b - Inheritance